uktrade/market-access-python-frontend/README.md

 #### Make commands
 There's a set of make commands that you can utilize straight away. \
 To list all available commands with help text type `make help` in terminal and hit `Enter`.

+#### Local End to End Tests
+1. Ensure the API is running locally.

+2. Spin up the testing container:
+`docker-compose -f docker-compose.test.yml -p market-access-test up -d` This consists of the python frontend and the selenium chrome driver.

+3. Run the tests:
+`make django-ui-test`
+This will start the frontend `runserver`, run the tests, then end `runserver`

+In theory the tests can be run against different environments by changing the `BASE_URL` and `WEB_DRIVER_URL` environment variables.
+However, an SSO test user would need to be set up first.

 -----